PureStorage-OpenConnect/arc-px-vmware-faststart/kubernetes/modules/px_backup/README.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/PureStorage-OpenConnect/arc-px-vmware-faststart/blob/main/images/px_backup/pb8.PNG?raw=true">

--  Cloud Account Name:
+-  Cloud Account Name
+   This is simply a user proivided label

--  Azure Account Name:
+-  Azure Account Name
+   The Azure storage account name assigned to the variable `azure_storage_account_name` in the variables.tf file

--  Azure Account Key :
+-  Azure Account Key
+   A key value associated with the Azure storage account

--  Client Id         :
+-  Client Id
+   Client Id returned from running `terraform apply` for the module

--  Client Secret     :
+-  Client Secret
+   Client Secret (password) returned from running `terraform apply` for the module

--  Tenant Id         :
+-  Tenant Id
+   Azure terrant Id returned from running `terraform apply` for the module

--  Subscription Id   :
+-  Subscription Id
+   The subscription id of the Azure account that the storage account belongs to

 # Known Issues / Limitations